Foxcatcher – Trailer

 Capote – Trailer

 Having dropped out of NYU and refusing to conform to convention, Bennett first gained recognition for his documentary portrait, The Cruise, about eccentric New York City tour guide Timothy “Speed” Levitch.
 Shot without a crew, The Cruise was a pioneering venture in independent filmmaking and was the first digital MiniDV film to receive theatrical distribution.
 It won major awards at international festivals, including the top prize of the International Forum at the Berlin International Film Festival.
-Such substantial acclaim rendered it one of the best-reviewed films of 1998.
+Such substantial acclaim rendered it one of the best-reviewed films the year of its release.

 Through the years, Bennett developed a successful career as a go-to commercial director for the top agencies around the world helming successful spots for high profile clients such as AT&T, MasterCard, American Express, Dell and Verizon, as well as numerous music videos for artists like Bob Dylan and Scarlett Johansson.